Here’s How the U.S. Government Really Spends Your Tax Dollars

 Employees pay 6.2 percent of their pay toward Social Security and employers match this amount for a total of 12.4 percent.
 Kurlowicz says the program is in the black so far because it has taken in more revenue than it has paid out.

 The program is in peril if Congress doesn’t do anything to shore it up.
 The 2018 Social Security Trustees report concludes the trust fund’s reserves will be depleted by 2034, a clarion call it has been sounding for years.
 At that point, available revenues could pay only 77 percent of benefits.
 But a 23 percent cut in benefits is not a politically palatable option.
+This essay demonstrates how Americans viewed the government in the 1950s.

 Medicare: $583 billion, 14.1 percent of the federal budget